AP Analysis: Investors ‘guessing’ on virus, assuming worst

 The yield on the 10-year Treasury — a benchmark for mortgages and other consumer debt — was 1.9% as recently as Dec.
 24. On Monday, it dipped to 0.34% percent before finishing the day at 0.498%.

-The shrunken bond yields will also make it harder for those who invest in them to earn much income: The return on the benchmark 10-year Treasury note is now less than half the inflation rate.
-After adjusting for inflation, an investor who buys a Treasury will effectively lose money over the course of the loan.

-On the positive side of the ledger, low or negative interest rates can make it easier for companies and consumers to borrow, stimulating economic activity.
+Low or negative interest rates can make it easier for companies and consumers to borrow, stimulating economic activity.

 OIL SLICK